 Southbank Place is a new mixed-use development in London SE1.

-Southbank Place is being developed by Braeburn Estates, a joint venture between Canary Wharf Group plc and Qatari Diar Real Estate Investment Company - developers renowned for their portfolio of architectural landmarks.
+A development by Braeburn Estates, a joint venture between Canary Wharf Group plc and Qatari Diar Real Estate Investment Company - developers renowned for their portfolio of architectural landmarks.

 The mixed-use scheme development frames the existing Shell Tower to form a world-class destination with new public spaces, state of the art onsite amenities and some of the most spectacular views of central London that the city has to offer.